-Gusle is a Serb national instrument of ancient origin similar to a fiddle but with only one string ( or exceptionally in some areas, two strings) where the sound is produced by pulling the bow over the string while holding the instrument in one’s lap.
+Gusle is a Serb national instrument of ancient origin similar to fiddle but with only one string ( or exceptionally in some areas, two strings) where the sound is produced by pulling the bow over the string while holding the instrument in one’s lap.
 The created sound is sharp, dramatic, almost unpleasant and-contrary to the looks-it takes a lot of skill to make it.
-But the sole sound of gusle is not important on its owns as it is always accompanied by singing of the guslar.
+But the sole sound of gusle is not important on its own as it is always accompanied by the singing of the guslar.
 His chant is a kind of lament repeated over and over, highly intonated and hypnotic, more a recitation than a real song.
 This comes from the fact that with gusle one always singes epic songs, telling the deeds of heroes and heroic acts and it has been so for centuries.
 The oldest songs accompanied by gusle come from the Middle Ages and sing about Kosovo Battle and the legendary hero Kraljević Marko.
 Their glory days were during the times when they replaced both books and newspapers for the poor and illiterate peasants, singing about the lost freedom of the Serbs and encouraging men to new heroic acts.
 The instrument and its songs are still alive today, telling stories of current events from its own, archaic point of view.
-Guslarske večeri, the “Evening of guslars” are still a usual kind of pastime in many towns and guslars are still highly revered and appreciated.
-In Montenegro it is almost impossible to image a home without a family owned gusle hung on the wall, usually richly carved with interesting national symbols, mythological or historical representations.
+Guslarske večeri, the “Evening of guslars” is still a usual kind of pastime in many towns, and guslars is still highly revered and appreciated.
+In Montenegro, it is almost impossible to imagine a home without a family-owned gusle hung on the wall, usually richly carved with interesting national symbols, mythological or historical representations.

 Montenegro Hostel Team